fergiemcdowall/virtual-forage/README.md

 ##Operation

-1. `vagrant up` - gets your virtual box up and running.
-May take a long time to download stuff the first time you run it (Ubuntu is the standard OS)
+`vagrant up` - gets your virtual box up and running.
+May take a long time to download stuff the first time you run it (Ubuntu is the standard OS).
+This script will clone, install and startup a norch in your virtual machine.
-2. `vagrant provision` - runs installation scripts for your virtual machine
-3. `vagrant ssh` - ssh into your virtual machine.
-4. `npm install` - set up norch on your virtual box (the Norch maintainers are still discussing what the best way to do this is)

-__Note:__ when starting Norch insde a Vagrant VM you must specify the norch home directory, see Commandline options.
-The norch home directory cannot be in a shared folder.

-TODO: make a sensible recipe for installing a norch.
+Your Norch should be available on `http://localhost:3000/`

 ##Shutdown